LOUDO56/fanny-wii-collections/README.md

 # fanny-wii-collections
 This projects is for my mother who is collectionning all the Wii Games from Europe<br/>
+**This project is only in French, all translations are up to you.**

 # How this work